How to Find Duplicate Files and Images with Different Names

 The Best Duplicate File Finder & Remover

-- Automatically select all but one file for deletion in each set of duplicates
+- Automatically select all but one file for deletion in each set of duplicates, enabling you to remove all duplicates at once

 - Easy to use for everyone